selindoga/Crazy-Killer/README.md

 # Crazy-Killer
-An fps game where you kill cubes :D
+An fps game where you kill zombie cubes :D
+I added zombie image on the cubes :D

 [itchio link of the game](https://selindoga.itch.io/crazy-killer/)